dxlliv/planner/docs/index.md

 ### Installation

 Be sure you have Node.js and NPM installed.
-Then clone the repository and enter the directory:
+Clone the repository and move to the project directory:

 ```bash
 git clone https://github.com/dvilla8/ig-planner.git && cd ig-planner